TritonDataCenter/manta/docs/user-guide/index.md

     $ mget /mantademo/public/manta-desc.txt

-      Joyent Manta Storage Service is a cloud service that offers both a highly available, highly durable object store and integrated compute.
+      Manta Storage Service is a cloud service that offers both a highly available, highly durable object store and integrated compute.
 Application developers can store and process any amount of data at any time, from any location, without requiring additional compute resources.

     $ echo /mantademo/public/manta-desc.txt | mjob create -o -s /mantademo/public/capitalizer.js -m 'node /assets/mantademo/public/capitalizer.js'
       added 1 input to 2aa8a0a9-92e9-47f3-8b66-acf2a22d25a8
-      JOYENT MANTA STORAGE SERVICE IS A CLOUD SERVICE THAT OFFERS BOTH A HIGHLY AVAILABLE, HIGHLY DURABLE OBJECT STORE AND INTEGRATED COMPUTE!
+      MANTA STORAGE SERVICE IS A CLOUD SERVICE THAT OFFERS BOTH A HIGHLY AVAILABLE, HIGHLY DURABLE OBJECT STORE AND INTEGRATED COMPUTE!
 APPLICATION DEVELOPERS CAN STORE AND PROCESS ANY AMOUNT OF DATA AT ANY TIME, FROM ANY LOCATION, WITHOUT REQUIRING ADDITIONAL COMPUTE RESOURCES!

 For more details compute jobs see the
-[Compute Jobs Reference documentation](http://apidocs.joyent.com/manta/jobs-reference.html), along with the [default installed software](compute-instance-software.html) and some of our [built-in compute utilities](compute-instance-utilities.html).
+[Compute Jobs Reference documentation](http://apidocs.tritondatacenter.com/manta/jobs-reference.html), along with the [default installed software](compute-instance-software.html) and some of our [built-in compute utilities](compute-instance-utilities.html).